1912 Oregon Agricultural Aggies football team: November 23: vs. University of Oregon

+November 28: at Occidental College

 With the conference schedule finished, the Beavers traveled south to play Occidental College of Los Angeles in their final game of the year, scheduled for Thanksgiving Day, Thursday, November 28.
-The contract provided for a traveling squad of seventeen — eleven starters and six reserves — together with head coach Dolan.
+The contract provided for a traveling squad of seventeen – eleven starters and six reserves – together with head coach Dolan.
 The Aggies were short two of their starters, with star left halfback Blackwell out with a badly sprained ankle and fullback Jim Evendon gone with a knee injury.
 Adding to the OAC injury woes were dings to left end Bennie Robertson (back) and right halfback Shaw (nose).
 Despite the physical shortcomings, the team managed to end the year on a promising note, delivering a punishing 23–6 win to Oxy.
 In the game Occidental took a 6–0 lead in the second quarter with a 70-yard run from scrimmage, but OAC quickly answered with a Shaw touchdown and a conversion to take a 7–6 lead.
 In the second half a fumble was recovered by Reynolds and returned all the way to the Occidental one-yard line, but OAC was unable to push the ball in and was forced to settle for three points.
 Two additional touchdowns, the first on a run by Robertson, concluded the scoring.

 OAC ended the year with 3 wins and 4 losses, although putting up just the Whitman win against three losses in conference play.
 For the year, powered by its two big wins, the Beavers outscored their opponents 57 to 40.